mhyrr/resonance/README.md

 **Generative analysis surfaces for Phoenix LiveView.**

-An Elixir library that lets users ask questions about application data and receive composed, app-native UI (reports, dashboards, contextual insights) built from semantic primitives and streamed in real-time via LiveView.
+An Elixir library that lets users ask questions about application data and receive composed, app-native UI built from semantic primitives and streamed via LiveView.

-> **Guiding line:** *Resonance lets the user's question pick from the developer's design system.*
+> *Resonance lets the user's question pick from the developer's design system.*
 >
-> The LLM doesn't invent UI.
-The developer brings the look, the components, and the data; Resonance is the runtime that lets a user's natural-language question compose those into a view, at query time, live.
+> The developer defines the look, components, and data; Resonance is the runtime that lets a user's natural-language question compose those into a new view at query time.
+Models are smart enough to know what a user wants, they just need the right context from the developer to build it.

 ![Resonance widget playground rendering an interactive TrendSparkline against live CRM data](docs/images/playground-hero.png)